ChartIQ/chartiq-react-app/README.md

 You can configure a variety of chart features by modifying the configuration object provided to the component definition files of `AdvancedChart`, `CustomChart`, and `ActiveTrader`.
 Look for the call to `getConfig` in the resources files.

-The default configuration is part of the ChartIQ library.
-See *./node_modules/chartiq/js/defaultConfiguration.js* for all the configuration details.
+A default configuration is part of the ChartIQ library.
+See the [Chart Configuration](tutorial-Chart%20Configuration.html) tutorial for all the configuration details.

 You can also modify the CSS in the style sheet files associated with `AdvancedChart`, `CustomChart`, and `ActiveTrader`.
 See the [CSS Overview](https://documentation.chartiq.com/tutorial-CSS%20Overview.html) tutorial for information on customizing the chart look and feel.